 PIP pays for medical bills plus lost time from work and some other things like permanent disability, etc. It also has a cap, but in most policies, you won’t have to pay them back if the at-fault driver is found.

-Do I need an Attorney for a Hit-and-Run?
+Do I need an Attorney When a Driver Flees the Scene?

 Most of these questions and more can be answered by a competent attorney, one who knows the law regarding hit-and-run accidents and one that is experienced with insurance companies.
 Even if you don’t hire an attorney, you owe it to yourself to talk to one.
 Then you can make the decision informed and knowing what you are getting into if you decide to go it alone.